it-and-services/state-store/README.md

 The observables returned from the `store.select(...)` return a frozen (read only) state objects that were frozen by the `StateHelper.deepFreeze(any)`.
-Use `StateHelper.cloneObject(any)` to get a clone of the frozen object if it is needed.
+Use `StateHelper.cloneObject(any, cloneFunctions = true)` to get a clone of the frozen object including functions (default) if it is needed.

 Keep in mind that all objects passed to the state store will be frozen.